-ED.872.503 Instructional Program Planning and Methods: Grades K-3 procedures for children enrolled in kindergarten and primary level special education.
+ED.872.503 Instructional Program Planning and Methods: Grades PreK-3

+In this course, participants become competent at planning, administering, and reporting the results of a variety of screening, evaluation, and assessment instruments or procedures for children enrolled in kindergarten and primary level special education.
 Participants interpret test results for purposes of: (a) communicating findings to families; (b) communicating findings to colleagues; (c) individual program planning for learning and literacy; and (d) monitoring of individualized programs.
 Participants develop strategies for effective management of resources and information related to the screening, evaluation, or assessment process at the kindergarten and primary levels of special education.
 (3 credits)